net-daemon/docs/docs/v3/hass_model/hass_model_working_with_entities.md

 downstairsLights.CallService("turn_on", new { brightness = 100 } );
 ```

-This will make a single call to Home Assistant to call the light.turn_on service on both entities.
+This will make a single call to Home Assistant's `light.turn_on` service on both entities.

-The code generator also provides extension methods for all services that take a specific type of Entity as their target:
+The code generator also creates `Entity` extension methods for all services that take a specific type of entity as their target. `LightEntity` for example has the `TurnOn` extension method:

 ```csharp
 myEntities.Light.Attic.TurnOn(transition: 50, brightnessPct: 50);
 ```

-or using an `IEnumerable<LightEntity>`:
+Extension methods are also created for the corresponding `IEnumerable<T>`, such as for `IEnumerable<LightEntity>`:

 ```csharp
 var downstairsLights = new [] {